 - With an outershell made of ABS plastic

 - My PS gives riders the elegant look of a Charles Owen helmet infused with modern style and a deep fit

 - Six-point leather look harness help to tick all the boxes of a truly modern, innovative riding helmet

-SIZE GUIDE: Ensure that your helmet is the correct size by converting the circumference of your head in centimetres to your helmet size.
+SIZE GUIDE: Ensure that your helmet is the correct size by converting the circumference of your head in centimeters to your helmet size.
 Size Chart

-FITTING GUIDE: Learn about how each Charles Owen helmet offers a customised fit for you to maximise safety and comfort.
+FITTING GUIDE: Learn about how each Charles Owen helmet offers a customized fit for you to maximize safety and comfort.
 Size Chart

 Achieving the perfect Charles Owen fit

 A properly fitted helmet is essential to riding safely.
 It is important to think about the type of riding you'll be doing.
 Is the helmet suitable for the discipline you pursue?
 Also, think about where you'll be buying your helmet ‚¬œ is the retailer trained in fitting helmets?
 And last, do you know what a well-fitted helmet feels like?

 The emphasis on safety and protection from impact in a fall, as well as the helmet's ability to stay in place, should be your number one priority.
 Check with your trainer, riding establishment or your sport's governing body for their helmet safety requirements.
 It is paramount to your safety to have the correct helmet fit.

 Fit & Comfort